neha-kay/Kiko-plus/_posts/2017-07-01-daily-musings.md

 . . . but then again, that lasts about a week before it gets old.

 But even with that in mind, I think the power of having such major cities at your disposal is pretty much irreplaceable -- at least for me.

-<h3 style="color:#6495ed;"> Why Have a Daily Musings Page? | July 1, 2017 </h3>

-Daily Musings is meant to be an outlet for short thought snippets -- no more, no less.
-Why have one?
-Well, the goal, here is to write in free blog form more frequently.
-The theoretical backbone of daily musings is the following:

-##### I. To produce more with perceived less
-Human nature underestimates what can be done in small increments over a long period of time and overestimates what can be done as a large chunk in a short period of time.
-A person authoring a book, for example, would likely get way more done writing an hour a day for a year than cramming in a weekend -- assuming, of course, that she sticks to that schedule.

-It's cool to think that in 30 days, I'll have 30 awesome thought nuggets up here, especially given that a 5-minute post doesn't seem all that bad to do everyday =)

-##### II.
-To set the bar low in terms of size
-By defining the *Daily Musings* page as short 'thought nuggets' I set the bar low in terms of size.
-This prevents me from procrastinating writing, becuase writing a tidbit seems far more manageable than an entire post.

-It's way easier for me to meet an expectation of a <500 word thought nugget versus a full on 1000+ word post.
-That comes with less cognitive resistance to posting (i.e. less procrastinating).

-Eventually, I'll take the date tags off and it'll just be 'Daily Musings'.
-But for now, I totally need the extra accountability to continually re-visit and re-post.